 Tower Fall, the 3rd episode (and 4th game map), will continue pack life in summer and autumn.
 When the elk herds move down into Yellowstone's Lamar Valley, the pack follows — only to find other packs have already established territories in the valley.
 So they journey further south, up and over Specimen Ridge, then down into the valley of the Yellowstone River.
 There, on the banks of the Yellowstone, with Tower Fall thundering nearby, the pack makes a new home amidst fellow predators and plentiful prey.
 Here the pack will stake out a new territory, protect their family from danger, and and raise a new generation of skilled hunters.

-The Tower Fall expansion will be available as in-game purchase.
+The Tower Fall expansion will be available as an in-game purchase.

 Follow WolfQuest development at WolfQuest.org/blog

 We are required by United States law (COPPA: Children’s Online Privacy Protection Act) to obtain verified parental consent for all children under the age of 13 who want to create a user account and/or play multiplayer games.
 (Both involve collecting personal information about the child, which is restricted by law.)
 Learn more about COPPA and AgeCheq

 The original game (WolfQuest versions 1 through 2.7) was designed to be fun and playable by 9-13 year olds, since that was the target audience for our National Science Foundation grant funding over ten years ago.
 The new game, WolfQuest: Anniversary Edition, has evolved to become a much more sophisticated and realistic wildlife simulation with a broad appeal.
 Because you play as a wild wolf, you will hunt and consume prey (gore), you or your mate or pups may perish (heartbreaking), and you will fight with your competition (violence).
 The life of a wolf can be hard!
 These are things to consider when deciding if WolfQuest is right for your child.